state-alchemists/.github/profile/gofrendi/alpine-and-glibc/README.md

 - It uses `musl` instead of `glibc`.
 - It has `libc6-compat` for `glibc` compatibility.

-Thus, any executable that rely on `glibc` and not supported by `libc6-compat` will surely failed.
+Thus, any executable that relies on `glibc` and not supported by `libc6-compat` will surely failed.

 # The code